snd/mohair/README.md

 ## TODO

 - test returning
-  - test returning with params
+  - for update
+  - for delete

 - test that all parts of the queries get escaped
   - select DONE